 Kevlar is a goopy, rough, and tumble coating that is great for certain applications.
 But how does it compare to say, a truck bed liner like Line-X Body Armor?
 Or maybe a temporary vinyl wrap?
 We know the pros and cons of Kevlar.
 But what are the pros and cons of other wraps?
 Mainly, how do they compare to Kevlar?
 And what are the biggest deciding factors?

 Looks-wise each finish is similar in appearance.
 Textures, thickness, and weight all have negligible differences.
-Color options may be limited with a Line-X Body Armor finish while color options are boundless with Kevlar and with a wrap only your imagination is you limit with color, pattern, logo, ads etc.
+Color options may be limited with a Line-X Body Armor finish while color options are boundless with Kevlar and with a wrap only your imagination is your limit with color, pattern, logo, ads, etc.

 Just saw a flashy purple candy glitter finish at SEMA last year?
 Too bad.
 You are screwed with this type of finish.
 On the other hand, a wrap can be removed at any time.
 It will give you pretty much the finish you had when you wrapped the car.

 Looking for longevity and durability more than looks and flexibility?
 A Line-X type finish will give you that.
 It can last the longest, require the least amount of upkeep, and protect your car the best.
 Kevlar will protect better than Line-X but only for so long.
-UV ray from the sun will slowly turn it into doo doo.
+UV rays from the sun will slowly turn it into doo doo.
 A wrap is basically auto plastic wrap reach your own conclusions with protection.

-Each has their own advantages and things that will make your head hurt.
+Each has its own advantages and things that will make your head hurt.
 Choose which is best for you and go from there.
 We live in the real world.
 Not the perfect one.

 What Does Kevlar Paint Cost?